 The last column in the table shows the justification for the simplification rule: ``let substitution'', ``$\beta$ pair'', ``$\eta$ pair'', ``lambda substitution'' and ``$\eta$ lambda'' refer to the corresponding rules in Fig.~\ref{fig:beta-eta}.
 The equational rules are either from Fig.~\ref{fig:minimal-linear-beta-eta} in the case of $\trm + \zero = \trm$ and its symmetric variant, from the type-based translation rules in \S\S\ref{ssec:api} in the case of plus on pairs, or otherwise general laws that hold for $\mathbf{zero}$ (i.e.\ $\zero$) and/or the array combinators in question.

-Note that all of the rules preserve time complexity of the program through careful sharing of values with let-bindings.
-These let-bindings could only be argued to increase work if the value is only used once in the body of the $\mathbf{let}$ -- but in that case, the `letInline' rule will eliminate the let-binding anyway.
+Note that all the rules preserve the time complexity of the program through careful sharing of values with let-bindings.
+These let-bindings could increase work only if the value is used only once in the body of the $\mathbf{let}$ -- but in that case, the `letInline' rule will eliminate the let-binding anyway.